Rio Hondo College logo

 This course is for students pursuing an Associate of Science Degree in Architecture or Architectural Design and Drawing with the intent of transferring and continuing their study of architecture.
 It presents an intensive study of building information modeling (BIM) applications as they relate to architecture.
 Utilizing the latest releases of Revit BIM software and technical and architectural drafting conventions learned in previous courses, students will produce two- and three-dimensional (2D and 3D) BIM-generated residential architectural drawings and 3D virtual models.
 High technology skills necessary to function as a designer or computer-aided design and drafting (CADD) drafter are emphasized.

-RHC GE 8b - Communication/Analytical ThinkingGE3.0
+RHC GE 8 - Oral Communication and Critical ThinkingGE3.0

 Notes: